Ep 25: Can Eating or Drinking Collagen Supplements Improve Skin Health?

 How do collagen supplements claim to work?

 Dr. TWL: The theoretical basis is that these proteins can help to maintain and increase the amount of collagen in the skin which is responsible for maintaining youthful appearance, skin smoothness tightness and plumpness.
-There is also a theory that ingested peptides made bioavailable can engage in cell talk and increase the production of hyaluronic acid by your skin fibroblasts – which are the same cells that produce collagen.
+There is also a theory that ingesting peptides made bioavailable can engage in cell talk and increase the production of hyaluronic acid by your skin fibroblasts – which are the same cells that produce collagen.
 Also, overall increase the retention of moisture in the topmost layer of your skin – the stratum corneum.

 It’s been marketed to consumers as an anti-aging remedy.
 Benefits include a wrinkle reduction, skin rejuvenation, reversing skin aging and skin plumping.
 However, do these products really live up to their claims?
 The key here is, whenever a dermatologist reviews such claims, it’s important to base it on sound peer review evidence.